Best Mechanical Engineering Websites

 Mechanical engineering is all about the world of mechanics and its applications.
 If you are in the mechanical engineering field are looking for best websites and forums for mechanical engineers where you can find everything from basics of mechanical engineering to advanced terminologies, processes, methods, formulas, etc., then check out the websites below.

 1. iCrank.com This is a huge portal of mechanical engineering design resources.
 There are three main functions of this portal.
 The first of these is a collection of applications that achieve particular tasks, like ‘Design a spring’, or ‘Check wrench clearances’.
 The second feature is a long list of links to other resources where users can check out material data, find suppliers, gain experience in technical know-how, find seminars/conferences, etcetera.
 The third feature of this portal is the blog section where one can comment about the iCrank web portal, ask questions and do so much more.
+2. ASME.ORG

 ASME, the acronym for American Society of Mechanical Engineers is a non-profit organization that provides a platform for mechanical engineers and students to acquire and disseminate knowledge.
 It promotes skill development among engineers and also provides research opportunities via conferences, seminars, and journal publications.
 You can gain a whole lot of technical knowledge and/or attend professional development programs.
-To nobody’s surprise the membership base of this organization is around 127,000 professionals/engineers.
+To nobody’s surprise, the membership base of this organization is around 127,000 professionals/engineers.
 3. MatWeb

 This website is a great resource for mechanical engineering students and researchers.
-Also, anyone looking for explanation on mechanical terminologies with a diagram will find this website very helpful.
+Also, anyone looking for an explanation on mechanical terminologies with a diagram will find this website very helpful.
 The website also has information on mechanical processes, materials used in mechanical manufacturing.
 You will also find on the site reference tables, equations, unit conversion formulas with explanation and an option to search for specific information on the site.
 7. Physics Forum

 This is a huge website for mechanical engineers looking for information on engineering basics, engineering materials, application, and design.
 The website has many calculators for performing engineering calculations.
 There is also a section on engineering news, software, engineering links and a CAD forum.
 If you are looking for engineering videos, this website has those too.
 There are over 150 videos on the website to watch.
 Some of the videos I’ve recently watched on this website include “How to build a gear pump,” “Rotary piston pump,” “Gear measuring with CMM,” and “Dynamics of machines.”
 This was my list of best websites for mechanical engineers.
 If you know another good website that you frequent and search a lot, please share it with us in the comments box below.